grame-cncm/faustdoc/mkdocs/docs/manual/debugging.md

 ### Using the FIR backend

-The FIR (Faust Imperative Representation) backend can possibly be use to look at a textual version of the intermediate imperative language.
+The FIR (Faust Imperative Representation) backend can possibly be used to look at a textual version of the intermediate imperative language.

 ```
 import("stdfaust.lib");